-The company's continuous attention to the theme of sustainability in its three aspects should also be emphasised: social, environmental and economic, addressing not only the environment with the use of clean energy thanks to the large photovoltaic plant that has been in operation for years, but also the social aspect, always focusing on the health, safety, training and welfare of Omera's personnel and therefore investing in it.
+Also, noteworthy, is our company continuous attention to sustainability in its three forms: social, environmental and economic, not only focused on the environment with the production of clean energy thanks to an important photovoltaic system, which has been functioning for several years but also on the social aspect, always putting at its core and therefore investing in health, safety, training and welfare of Omera staff.

-This sustained action led to the formulation of Omera's first "Sustainability Report" for 2021, prepared with the help and certification by the Cattolica University of Milan through its company Altis Advisory, which actually specialises in the field of sustainability.
+Such a continuous action, has led to the formulation of OMERA "Sustainability Report" elaborated with the help and certification of Università Cattolica del Sacro Cuore of Milan with its company Altis Advisory specialized in the field of sustainability.